 What should be the target for ROAS?
 Is higher ROAS always better?

 So how do we control ROAS (Return on Ad Spend) or ROI?
 We have often heard and seen some agencies and product vendors boast high ROAS or ROI data.
 The fact is that higher ROAS or ROI is not always better.
 The law of diminishing returns dictates that higher ROAS will ultimately mean lower revenue, as shown in the chart below.

 Some marketers have unrealistic targets for ROAS.
 For example, you could set your ROAS target at 50:1 (meaning that every marketing dollar spent generates a return of $50 in booking value), but you will not get many bookings, and your ad will not even show up in most cases.

-If your objective is to maximize your profit, then you should optimize your ROAS target to maximize your revenue and profit.
-So rather than maximizing the ROI, it is more important to maximize your revenue/profit for a given spend and ROAS target.
+If your objective is to maximise your profit, then you should optimise your ROAS target to maximise your revenue and profit.
+So rather than maximising the ROI, it is more important to maximise your revenue/profit for a given spend and ROAS target.